How to Prepare Your Home and Vehicle for Winter

 If you have a fireplace or wood stove it is important to have them properly cleaned and inspected before you start using them.
 Having your chimney swept can also make sure your wood burning appliance is safe to use and will identify if there are any other issues or problems.

-Winter is the time of year when most house fires occur.
+Winter is the time of year when most house fires occur in Ontario.
 Testing your smoke detectors and carbon monoxide monitors is important for your safety.
 Check batteries and connections for all of the detectors.

 Winter is Coming (or already here depending on when you read this)